percona/postgresql-docs/docs/solutions/high-availability.md

 # High Availability in PostgreSQL with Patroni

 PostgreSQL has been widely adopted as a modern, high-performance transactional database.
 A highly available PostgreSQL cluster can withstand failures caused by network outages, resource saturation, hardware failures, operating system crashes or unexpected reboots.
-Such cluster is often a critical component of the enterprise application landscape, where [four nines of availability](https://en.wikipedia.org/wiki/High_availability#Percentage_calculation) is a minimum requirement.
+Such cluster is often a critical component of the enterprise application landscape, where [four nines of availability :octicons-link-external-16:](https://en.wikipedia.org/wiki/High_availability#Percentage_calculation) is a minimum requirement.

 There are several methods to achieve high availability in PostgreSQL.
 This solution document provides [Patroni](#patroni) - the open-source extension to facilitate and manage the deployment of high availability in PostgreSQL.